markk/loeffler-h/README.md

 1. Get the code from [GitHub](https://github.com/markk/loeffler-h).
 Click the `Clone or download` button and then `Download ZIP`.
-1. Extract the zip archive in your `~/Documents` folder and rename the folder to `loeffler-h`.
+1. Extract the zip archive somewhere convenient and rename the folder to `loeffler-h`.
-1. This documentation will now be available locally at `~/Documents/loeffler-h/README.html`.
+1. This documentation will now be available locally in this folder at `.../loeffler-h/README.html`.
 1. Install [SuperCollider](https://supercollider.github.io/download).
-1. Start the `SuperCollider IDE` and open the file `~/Documents/loeffler-h/supercollider/run.scd`.
+1. Start the `SuperCollider IDE` and open the file `.../loeffler-h/supercollider/run.scd`.
 1. Follow the instructions to install the class.
 1. Read the rest of the `run.scd` file for details on running the software once the hardware is assembled.